tfsec/tfsec.github.io/_docs/aws/elastic-search/enable-domain-logging.md

 ---
+title: aws-elastic-search-enable-domain-logging
-title: Domain logging should be enabled for Elastic Search domains
+description: Domain logging should be enabled for Elastic Search domains
 shortcode: aws-elastic-search-enable-domain-logging
 legacy: AWS057
 summary: Domain logging should be enabled for Elastic Search domains